I’m Shane McLean, a.k.a “The Balance Guy” and I’m the operator and main contributor to this website.

 After being a stay-at-home dad (hardest job in the world by the way), I turned my passion into a career.
 I became a certified personal trainer.

-Working part time allowed me to work in a job I enjoy and be at home in time to welcome my kids from school, so I could hear about their day.
+Working as a Personal Trainer has allowed me to work in a job I enjoy and be at home in time to welcome my kids from school.

-While at work, I am teaching people from all walks of life how to move better, move more, eat better, reduce their stress and become more comfortable in their own skin.
+While working, I’m teaching people from all walks of life how to move better, move more, eat better, reduce their stress and become more comfortable in their own skin.

 All of this started to rub off on me

-I realized I do have better balance in my life.
+I realized I have better balanced life.
 I have a job that I love with a flexible schedule allowing me to be there for my family when they need me.
 Also, I am there for my clients when they need me.

 You see balance is so much more than just standing on one foot.